1. Data Controller

 3. Where do we get your personal data from and what data is collected?

-The Nature’s Raincoats website will not, at this time, ever request you for payment details, for example credit or debit card information.
+The Nature’s Raincoats website will not, at this time, ever request any personal details or payment details from you.

-We will only collect personal information (eg name and address) where you knowingly supply the information through online forms or by sending us an email.
+We will only collect personal information (eg name and address) where you knowingly supply the information by sending us an email.
 If you visit protected pages on this site (ie. by logging in, where a user ID and password are required), then we automatically collect the user ID used to access each page.

 You may also provide us with data through your use of this website.
 As with most web servers, our system automatically collects the following information: